k13132/openwrt-dpdk/README.md

 ### OpenWrt build configuration

 Make a system from [sources](https://github.com/openwrt/openwrt).
 Use branches 21.02 or 22.03.
-Master branch is not supported yet.

 ### Add this repo to an OpenWrt feed.conf